 Any time you introduce an adult cat into a house with other adult cats, there will be stress.
 Sometimes, though, the cat may need an extra boost.

 I may also try a collar on my other tomcat who is a bit of bully but also timid around people.

 What Are the Pros and Cons?

-As with any pet issue or a problem, it is best to consult your vet for a full physical exam to insure your cat is not suffering from other health issues that may be causing the spraying or the scratching.
+As with any pet issue or problem, it is best to consult your vet for a full physical exam to ensure your cat is not suffering from other health issues that may be causing the spraying or the scratching.

-Some vets do recommend the collar but note it may take up to a month for a cat owner to see full results.
-As always, it depends on the cat, how the cat reacts to the collar and the severity of the problem to start with.
+Some vets do recommend the collar, but note that it may take up to a month for a cat owner to see full results.
+As always, it depends on the cat, how the cat reacts to the collar, and the severity of the problem to start with.

-Nothing is guaranteed (is it ever?) but the level of success I've personally seen and read about it makes it seem like a cheap and harmless option for the frustrated cat owner to try.
+Nothing is guaranteed (is it ever?), but the level of success I've personally seen and read about makes it seem like a cheap and harmless option for the frustrated cat owner to try.

 Your cat may not enjoy wearing a collar